hitzhangjie/golang-debugger-book/book/4-basics/2-dependencies.md

     - The debugger identifies the first opcode of a statement
     - The debugger saves the opcode and replaces it with a breakpoint (0xCC)
     - The debugger digests the breakpoint and halts execution
-    - The debugger restores the original opcode
+    - The debugger restores the original opcode（before this, some action could be done like checking values of registers, variables, etc)
     - The debugger leaves the opcode or swaps in another breakpoint

     Let's take the following statement in C as an example: